-I’ve always been passionate about technology and urban planning.
-Technology because of its ability to improve our living standards and to solve all types of problems.
-Urban planning because it tries to understand the complexities of our cities from different perspectives.
+Technology and urban planning are two passions of mine.
+Technology, because of its ability to improve our living standards and to solve all types of problems.
+Urban planning, because it tries to understand the complexities of our cities from different perspectives.
 Technology is now enabling us to improve our knowledge about cities and their inhabitants and to improve urban life.
-Guiding local government and other stakeholders through this process and helping them to understand and embrace these technological changes in further developing our cities, is something that fascinates and drives me every day.
+Guiding local government and other stakeholders through this process and helping them to understand and embrace these technological changes in further developing our cities drives me every day.

 Smart Flanders 2017